How people over the age of 18 will be offered a COVID-19 booster dose.

 Protecting frontline health and social care workers protects the health and social care service.
 It also recognises the risks that they face.

-Full details on occupations eligible are contained in the Green book chapter 14a pages 16-17
+Full details on occupations eligible are contained in the Green book COVID-19 chapter 14a (gov.uk).

 Booster vaccines for homeless people

 People who are or have recently experienced homelessness will be offered a booster dose first, as advised by the JCVI.
 They should be prioritised for protection due to their health vulnerabilities (gov.uk).

 Health boards are identifying people who are eligible.
 Outreach teams and pop up clinics are then able to offer individuals the vaccines wherever they may be at the time.

 Booster vaccines for individuals with a learning disability or severe mental illness

 Individuals who were eligible and prioritised in Phase 1 at the beginning of the programme will also be offered a booster first.